 A good blender is important, especially when you’re blending up frozen fruit.
 Something like a Vitamix is great, but you can find blenders that are more affordable and still work well.
 I have an Oster blender and love it.

 - If you find that your frozen berries or the kiwi are too tart, you can add a little maple syrup or honey to sweeten this if needed, or any sweetener that works for your diet.

 - Occasionally frozen strawberries are on the tart side – so if fresh fruit is in season, you can use that instead if you prefer!

-If you wanted to add more antioxidants and iron, you could even throw some fresh kale or spinach in here.
+- If you wanted to add more fiber and iron, you could throw some fresh kale or spinach in here.
 It shouldn’t change the flavor, but it will change the color – it won’t be such a vibrant shade of deep pink.

-You can also add chia seeds, flax seed meal, or hemp seed hearts (affiliate links) if you are interested in adding some protein and healthy fats to this smoothie.
+- You can also add chia seeds, flax seed meal, or hemp seed hearts (paid affiliate link) if you are interested in adding some protein to this smoothie.
 I didn’t choose to do that this time, but it’s a great option if you want this to have more staying power between meals.